GeoTsak314/fastapi_3/docs/index.md

-# FastAPI Export app by AUEB DMST (Karitsioti & Tsakalos)
+# FastAPI Export app
+# by Joanna Karitsioti & George Tsakalos (AUEB DMST - Spinelis SEIP)

 Welcome to the documentation for the **FastAPI Export App**!